docarray/docarray/docs/advanced/document-store/milvus.md

 ### Create DocumentArray with Milvus backend

-Assuming service is started using the default configuration (i.e. the server's gRPC address `http://localhost:19530`), you can instantiate a DocumentArray with Milvus storage like so:
+Assuming the service is started using the default configuration (i.e. the server's gRPC address is `http://localhost:19530`), you can instantiate a DocumentArray with Milvus storage like so:

 ```python